ConvoSatya/convosatya-lead-agent/README.md

 v1 focuses on finding and saving real opportunities automatically, every day, with no human involved after setup.
 Emailing leads and a dashboard are left for later, so we could ship a smaller system that actually works, reliably.
 LinkedIn automation is not included, since it goes against LinkedIn's terms — the agent only saves a public profile link for us to check manually.
 Full detail in [SCOPE.md](./SCOPE.md).

-## Security

-The agent logs in using Google Cloud's built-in identity system (Application Default Credentials) instead of API keys — so there's nothing secret stored in the code or the repo. `.env` files are excluded via `.gitignore` for local development regardless.

-**Known limitation:** the Cloud Run service currently allows unauthenticated requests, to keep the daily scheduler simple within the hackathon timeline.
-Restricting this to Cloud Scheduler only is planned next.

 ## License